rasmusfreund/bioinf-prog-course/book/chapters/03_writing_a_program.md

 # Writing a program {-}

-> **Heads up:** Before you head into this chapter and the rest of the book, it is essential that you have installed Python 3.7 (not Python 2.9), that you have installed the *Sublime Text* editor, and acquainted yourself with navigating a terminal.
+> **Heads up:** Before you head into this chapter and the rest of the book, it is essential that you have installed Python as described, that you have installed the *Sublime Text* editor, and acquainted yourself with navigating a terminal.
 If not, go back to the previous chapter for instructions.

 ## Hello World {-}

 Dive in and make your first program.
 Start by creating a new file in your editor (*Sublime Text*) and save it as `hello.py`.
-The `.py` file suffix tells your editor that this file contains Python code.
+The `.py` suffix tells your editor that this file contains Python code.
 As you will see, this makes your life a whole lot easier.
-Such a file with Python code is usually called a *script*, but we also call it a program.
+Such a file with Python code is usually called a *script*, but we can also call it a program.

 Now write *exactly* this in the file (`hello.py`):